-In every specialty, the core modules are compulsory.
-In most specialties all the rotation and specialist modules are fixed and compulsory.
-In some there are sets of modules that can be chosen from.
-Where this is the case, you must agree with your Training Officer which modules you will be required to follow in order to meet the specific workforce need for your post.
+In every specialty, the core and rotation modules are compulsory.
+In most specialties the specialist modules are also compulsory but in some there is a choice of specialty modules.
+Where this is the case, you must agree with your Training Officer which modules you will follow in order to meet the specific workforce need for your post.

-All of your modules contain work-based competencies and most contain assessments that you are required to demonstrate and undertake and have signed off by an appropriate assessor in your workplace.
+All of your modules contain work-based competencies and most contain assessments that you are required to demonstrate and undertake.
+These have to be signed off by an appropriate assessor in your workplace.
 In order to complete a module, you must complete all the competencies contained in the module plus the required combination of work-based assessments specified for the module.

 Rotations also encourage new learning to be brought back into your own area of practice.
-They are useful for expanding professional networks outside of your specialism and they can help you develop new skills and different ways of working.
+They are useful for expanding professional networks outside of your specialty and they can help you appreciate different ways of working.

-Your Training Officer should have a plan for your rotational year at the beginning of the programme.
-If you do not have one in place, please speak to your training officer.
+Your Training Officer should have a plan for your rotational year available at the beginning of the programme.
+If you do not have one in place speak to your Training Officer.
 You may be asked to help with contacting the relevant trainers in the rotational departments.

 The core modules will help you to develop all the professional skills needed by a Clinical Scientist.
 These modules will introduce you to important concepts underpinning practice in healthcare and healthcare science.
 You will contribute to the development of practice in your specialist field by completing a project which will be supported by your University.
 You will also have the opportunity to develop your own individual practice by identifying an area of your practice where you can engage in continuing professional development.